10 Signs Your Pinched Nerve Is Healing

 At-Home Remedies

 One of the best at-home remedies for treating a pinched nerve is rest.
 While you shouldn’t completely restrict all movement, you want to avoid movements that aggravate the compressed nerve.
-Overuse injuries or repetitive movements can cause that continues to aggravate a nerve until the swelling goes down.
+Overuse injuries or repetitive movements can cause that continue to aggravate a nerve until the swelling goes down.
 Rest gives your body a chance to address inflammation naturally, which can reduce your symptoms.
 Your doctor may also recommend wearing a splint during certain activities that continue to aggravate the nerve.

 Chiropractic Care